Legal Technician Practice Area Courses

 You can qualify to enroll in the family law courses in one of three ways:

 Applicants for licensure in domestic relations are required to complete three five-credit courses.
 Students must complete Family Law I before taking either Family Law II or III.
 The courses will be offered only once for academic calendar year 2014-2015 at UW Law School.
-You must wait until Summer 2015 to enroll in the family law courses for the 2015-2016 academic calendar year beginning Fall Quarter 2014.
+You must wait until Summer 2015 to enroll in the family law courses for the 2015-2016 academic calendar year.
+Learn more about how to qualify to enroll.